 We don’t need to tell you that Amazon is popular.
-Odds are you’re already an Amazon customer.
-You may even do a lot of your shopping through the marketplace.
+Odds are you’re already an Amazon customer, and you may even do a lot of your own shopping through this marketplace.

-However, until you see detailed Amazon Statistics you may not really understand just how dominant the company is.
-This post will cover some interesting Amazon stats showing how popular the marketplace is for both customers and sellers and how it continues to grow.
+However, until you see a few key, detailed Amazon Statistics, you may not fully understand just how dominant this company actually is.
+In this post, we’ll discuss some interesting Amazon stats that illustrate how popular the marketplace is for both customers and sellers, and how it continues to grow.

 1. Amazon Web Traffic

-Amazon.com consistently receives over 2 billion website visitors each month.
-June 2021 saw the marketplace attract 2.72 billion visitors (Similarweb, 2021).
+Amazon.com consistently receives over two billion visitors each month.
+In March of 2023, Amazon attracted 2.4 billion visitors (Similarweb, 2023).

 These numbers make Amazon.com the most visited e-commerce site in the world.
-Overall, it is the 4th most popular site in the United States and the 11th ranked worldwide site.
+Overall, it is the fourth most popular site in the United States, and the 13th ranked site worldwide.